craquiest/react-jest-parcel/README.md

-# Using parcel-bundler with react and jest
+# Using parcel-bundler with React and jest.
+(And deploying on AWS with serverless)

 ## Setup
 1. Clone this repository